nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User decides to mark attendance for a student.
-2. User enters student name or ID, followed by the attendance status.
+1. User requests to mark attendance for a student  and enters student name or ID, followed by the attendance status and week and reason if any.
-3. TAvigator marks the attendance of student and displays message for confirmation of attendance.
+2. TAvigator marks the attendance of student and displays message for confirmation of attendance.

-    Use case ends.

 **Extensions**